armw4/react-router-example-es5/README.md

 # react router example es5 for Julia G :fire:

-Example of using react-router with ES5 and Babel

 This demos using react-router without node.js and an additional transpile step at build time.
 I've extracted the boilerplate template from the react tutorial page and drafted a very contrived example of how to accomplish this without the learning curve of node. react-router's examples are all in ES6, and it's not obvious how to get